 This week’s recommendation is Yes Man by Danny Wallace.
 Yes, there was a movie made inspired by the book.
 Yes, the movie was good and conveyed the message fairly well and it was funny.
 Yes, Danny Wallace himself had a cameo in the movie.

-The main reason I recommend this book is because it has the potential to change perspectives for the better.
+The main reason I recommend this book is because it has the potential to change your perspective for the better.
 I remember I read this book for the first time after going through a real rough patch and it helped me a lot.
 Imagine, you hear some guy on the bus say that people should “say yes more,” and then you decide to make that a life mission.
 Danny did.
 He said yes to EVERYTHING for an entire year.
 Even small things, and the stuff he experienced was quite impressive (good and bad).
 That’s right, this is an autobiographical account.

 The point is, our lives are very much within our control even when it feels like we have no hands on the wheel.
 The way we approach life directly corresponds to how our life moves forward.
 This book not only shows you how saying yes to absolutely everything can improve parts of your own life in ways you thought weren’t possible, it also shows you why you shouldn’t say yes to all things.
-It just suggests that you simply “say yes more” and get a little more out of life than when you would if you’d said no.
+It just suggests that you simply “say yes more” and get a little more out of life than you would if you’d said no.

 If you’ve seen the movie, check out the book.
 The book is almost always better anyway, and in this case, the book is quite different and is an actual true account.
 I’d let you borrow my copy, but I lent it out and it disappeared.
 It may be time for a re-read.